Snowflake Copilot: Everything We Know About This AI-Powered Assistant

 Share this article

-Snowflake Copilot is an AI-powered assistant that helps you write, optimize, and understand SQL queries to analyze your Snowflake data assets.
+Snowflake Copilot is an AI-powered SQL assistant that helps you write, optimize, and understand SQL queries to analyze your Snowflake data assets.
 You can also ask open-ended questions in plain English to understand the contents of databases and schema in Snowflake.

 Table of contents #